Skip Navigation

 Things to do now

-Reading plays is really important for the study of Drama.
+Reading plays is also really important for the study of drama.
 Try to read as many play-texts as you can from as many different historical periods.
-You can read a great many play-texts online so why not take the time to read some plays and use this as a starting point to think how you might stage a production in your favourite theatre.
-Here are some play-texts available to read on-line to get you started:
+You can read a great many play-texts online so why not take the time to read some and use this as a starting point to think how you might stage a production in your favourite theatre.
+Here are some play-texts available on-line to get you started: